<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=561008724262310&amp;ev=PageView&amp;noscript=1">

 Unity

 Did you catch the thread woven throughout these verses?
 Unity.
-LuHi has had a singular focus for sixty-five years that has bound us together, and that’s Jesus.
+LuHi has had a singular focus for seventy years that has bound us together, and that’s Jesus.
 Everything we do, teach, sing, play, learn, and grow is about and through Him, just like the early church.
-Even though we are a diverse school of talents, ethnicities, personalities and backgrounds, we are one body in Christ.
-Being unified in him also unifies us in our desire for excellence, since everything we do is for God’s glory.
+Even though we are a diverse school of talents, ethnicities, personalities, and backgrounds, we are one body in Christ.
+Being unified in Him also unifies us in our desire for excellence since everything we do is for God’s glory.

-Did you notice that the early church devoted themselves not only to Christian teaching, but also to time together?
+Did you notice that the early church devoted themselves not only to Christian teaching but also to time together?
 At LuHi we purposefully create opportunities to be together outside of classes, too.
-Whether it’s cheering on our athletic teams, hosting Advent by Candlelight, going on freshman and senior retreats, or serving our city, we love to have fun together, too.
+Whether it’s cheering on our athletic teams, gathering for Advent by Candlelight, going on freshman and senior retreats, or serving our city, we love to have fun together, too.

 Generosity